Economic history of China (1949–present): 1990–2000

 China's economy saw continuous real GDP growth of at least 5% since 1991.
-During a Chinese New Year visit to southern China in early 1992, China's paramount leader at the time Deng Xiaoping made a series of political pronouncements designed to give new impetus to and reinvigorate the process of economic reform.
-The 14th National Communist Party Congress later in the year backed up Deng's renewed push for market reforms, stating that China's key task in the 1990s was to create a "socialist market economy".
-Continuity in the political system but bolder reform in the economic system were announced as the hallmarks of the 10-year development plan for the 1990s.
+During a Chinese New Year in early 1992, China's paramount leader Deng Xiaoping made a Southern Tour of China designed to give new impetus to and reinvigorate the process of economic reform.
+During the Southern Tour, Deng stated his view that both government planning and use of the market are economic means which can be compatible with socialism.

 In the early 1990s, economic challenges increased in rural China.
 Grain farming became unprofitable due to falling prices for staple crops relative to the cost of chemical fertilizers, water, electricity, and other necessary services.

+Private business ownership gained full legal status in 1992.

+While market reforms prior to 1993 focused generally on reform within the larger context of the planned economy, after 1993 Jiang Zemin and Zhu Rongji moved more aggressively to create a modern market economy.
+In 1993, the CCP issued its "Decision on Issues Related to the Establishment of a Socialist Market Economy System."
+The 1993 Decision overhauled the organization of China's economic planning apparatus.
+State planning was not abolished, but instead reframed as one of three key mechanisms of macro-economic control, along with fiscal policy and monetary policy.
+Chinese administrators were instructed to plan for markets and to absorb major market trends (both domestically and internationally) into multi-year government programs.

 In 1993, the National People's Congress adopted the landmark Corporation Law.
 It provides that in state owned enterprises, the state is no more than an investor and controller of stock and assets.
 Pursuant to the Corporation Law, private and foreign investment in such enterprises must be below 49%.
 The law also permitted state firms to declare bankruptcy in the event of business failure.

+China's 1994 fiscal reform resulted in major economic developments.
+The reform recentralized tax revenues.
+It did not adjust expenditure requirements for local governments, however.
+As a result, local governments experienced shortfalls as revenue decreased but expenditure obligations continued.
+To address these budget pressures, the central government allowed lower levels to retain revenue from leasing land.
+These revenues had previously been required to be paid to the central government.
+This change led to the development of land financing, in which governments leased land to developers and business for a land-leasing fee (in China, land is in principle all state-owned).
+Local governments then adapted land financing for public borrowing, establishing investment vehicles which could borrow from state banks to finance large-scale infrastructure projects, using land revenue as their collateral.
+Land financing became an especially important mechanism for financing transportation projects in interior regions, which in turn improved their ability to attract investment and development.